mhoellerschlieper/agentBuilder/README.md

 - **Text Sentinize**: Determines the sentiment of a text
 - **End**: Outputs the final result

 The workflow demonstrates how multiple tools can be connected to enable the automated processing and analysis of text data.
-Source: document &ldquo;README Proposal / Screenshot Description,&rdquo; p.
-1.

 ## Tool Categories